ChebotarDmytro/webrtc_simple_example/README.md

-# WebRTC Hello World - C++ Example
+# WebRTC Hello World - C++ Example with Conan

-A simple WebRTC application demonstrating peer-to-peer connection and data channel communication using Google's native WebRTC library on Linux with depot_tools bundled Clang.
+A simple WebRTC application demonstrating peer-to-peer connection and data channel communication using Google's native WebRTC library on Linux, packaged with Conan 2.x.

 ## Table of Contents